nanamixiao/186-3-7/README.md

 # 186-3-7

 ## part I
-I use the set function of python
+I use the set function of python instead of list
 ``` python
  array = [200, 400, 100, 50, 350]